shre-db/A-Curious-FFN/README.md

 Overview
 --------
-The project focuses on developing an FFN (Feed-Forward Network) model with a unique feature of "Artificial Curiosity".
+This research project focuses on developing an FFN (Feed-Forward Network) model with a unique feature of "Artificial Curiosity".
 Artificial
 Curiosity in the context of this project is a process that involves applying affine transformations to input test data and using a model trained on regular; non-transformed data to predict on the transformed data.
 The model then filters the predictions based on the least entropy for log-softmax values, specifically softmax values.
 The choice of the word "curiosity" to describe the process of